When a customer service representative at Amerisleep makes a massive pricing error on a mattress, Kimber Ashrafi wants the company to hold him to it.

 Should we have assisted her?

-Last fall, Ashrafi contacted our advocates because she was angry that Amerisleep had botched the delivery of her mattress and headboard.
+Ashrafi contacted our team because she was angry that Amerisleep had botched the delivery of her mattress and headboard.
 She had paid several hundred dollars extra for the specialized delivery service, called “white glove.”
 This service included pickup and removal of all debris associated with the delivery.

 Instead, the delivery company arrived on the wrong day and was far from a “white glove” service.
 Ashrafi described a scenario in which the delivery people were assembling her bed “in the dirt and grass” of her front yard.

-At this point, we were onboard with Ashrafi’s case.
+At this point, I was onboard with Ashrafi’s case.

 She immediately called Amerisleep to file a complaint.
 Because she was having floors installed in her house, she could not take delivery of the bed that day.
 So Amerisleep agreed to pack it up and bring it back on the originally scheduled date.

 Ashrafi then went on Amerisleep’s online chat feature and spoke to one of the representatives named Eric.
+She asked for help.
 She complained about the lack of the “white glove” service and was concerned that her furniture may have been damaged during this initial delivery attempt.

 Eric apologized and said that Amerisleep could not provide “white glove” service in her area.
 He told Ashrafi that her fee would be refunded.
 When she pressed the issue, he then said that she would be offered a 50 percent discount on part of the order.
 He told her that Amerisleep would be refunding her a total of $1,759.